 Something To Tell You

-It took HAIM four years to follow up their debut, and it follows the same pop/rock formula of their debut.
+It took HAIM four years to follow up their debut, and it follows the same pop/rock formula as their debut.
 It doesn’t add depth – again, the best songs are generally the hookiest – and it’s even smoother and less edgy than their debut.
-It’s also more studio-oriented than their debut, and the studio candy can sometimes come across a little heavy handed – the electronic voice manipulation on tracks like ‘Ready For You’ is initially distracting.
+It’s also more studio-oriented than their debut, and the studio candy can sometimes come across a little heavy-handed – the electronic voice manipulation on tracks like ‘Ready For You’ is initially distracting.

 If I Could Change Your Mind